dev-sinpy/blogie-api/README.md

 ## Overview

 A REST API which allows developers to search articles and news from a vast majority of websites.
-Built using FastAPI and python.
+Built using [FastAPI](https://fastapi.tiangolo.com/) and Python.

 ## Features